-In the Middle Ages, Jews played an important role in the administration of the kingdom, in urban evolution and in the commercial business of the city.
-Lisbon had four Jewish Quarters and many families lived outside the areas assigned to the Jews, a sign of the population dimension that the community reached in the 15th century.
+In the Middle Ages, Jews played an essential role in the kingdom’s administration, urban evolution, and the city’s commercial business.
+Lisbon had four Jewish Quarters, and many families lived outside the areas assigned to the Jews, a sign of the population dimension that the community reached in the 15th century.

-The rural Jewish communities in Portugal were very important for the Portuguese Jewish history.
+The rural Jewish communities in Portugal were significant for Portuguese Jewish history.
 Some of these Jewish communities reaches back over the XIV Century.
-With the expulsion of the Jews from Spain in 1492, some of them came to these lands in Beira interior.
-This is the reason why rural Jewish communities in Portugal became so important, not only because of the culture, or financial value, but for a much more important reason, to be able to position themselves as Jewish and to preserve their Jewish identity.
+After the expulsion of Jews from Spain in 1492, some of them came to these lands in the Beira interior.
+As a result, rural Jewish communities in Portugal became necessary to position themselves as Jewish and preserve their Jewish identity.

 Strictly Necessary Cookies